CodeReclaimers/neat-python/examples/circuits/README.md

 ## Circuit example ##

+NOTE: This example is still fairly rough around the edges.
+The path to my ngspice implementation is hard-coded, and I eventually want to have something in the circuit other than diodes and resistors.

 The scripts in this directory show how to evolve a network that describes an electronic circuit that reproduces an arbitrary function of the input voltage.